clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/vmw-player.rst

       By default, selecting download means you receive the latest version of this application.
 Commands may differ based on the version.

 #.
-Install VMware Workstation Player following the instructions
+Install VMware Workstation Player by following the instructions
-   appropriate for your system's OS:
+   appropriate for your system OS:

    * On supported Linux distros: